ChristianSi/miniscripts/README.md

   * **fehcaptionwriter:** Write captions for the [feh image viewer](http://feh.finalrewind.org/) and/or the [bins album generator](http://bins.sautret.org/).
 Perl script.
+  * **fixdoubleencoding:** Fix a file whose content has been corrupted by applying the UTF-8 encoding twice.
+Python 3 script.
   * **fixepubchars:** Modify epub documents in place by replacing any small caps and old-style numerals with their ASCII equivalents.
 This is useful if your reader cannot render the original characters.
 Perl